-Ethos is the property that determines our moral conduct.

 28. Honour is a reward that satisfies our ego, but dignity is the culmination of the satisfaction of value.

-29. If we only please our ego, then we nullify the purpose of our plight.
+29. If we only please our ego, then we nullify the purpose of our plight and focus willingly.

 30. To serve any cause is an example of dignity.
-To not serve any cause is to forsake the precepts of philosophy.
+To not serve any cause is to forsake the concepts of philosophy.

-31. Each fundamental of ethos has an authentic cause and effect.
+31. Each fundamental of ethos has an authentic cause and effect that systematises its subsistence.

-32. What must be determined is the basis of that reason.
+32. What must be determined is the basis of that reason, within the synthesis of various ideas.

-33. The concrete argument is not the concept of dignity, but the interpretation of its significance.
+33. The concrete argument is not the concept of dignity, but the interpretation of its unique significance.

 34. Once this has been effectuated, then it allows the observation of thought to proceed, beyond the syntomy of an explanation.